Droop speed control: Linear

 In this case, speed reference will be 104% and actual speed will be 100%.
-For every 1% change in the turbine speed reference, the power output of the turbine will change by 25% of rated for a unit with a 4% droop setting.
+For every 1% change in the turbine speed reference, the power output of the turbine will change by 25% of its rated power for a unit with a 4% droop setting.
 Droop is therefore expressed as the percentage change in (design) speed required for 100% governor action.

-As frequency is fixed on the grid, and so actual turbine speed is also fixed, the increase in turbine speed reference will increase the error between reference and actual speed.
-As the difference increases, fuel flow is increased to increase power output, and vice versa.
+As frequency is fixed by the grid, and so actual turbine speed is also fixed, the increase in turbine speed reference will increase the error between reference and actual speed.
+As this difference increases, fuel flow is increased to increase power output, and vice versa.
 This type of control is referred to as "straight proportional" control.
-If the entire grid tends to be overloaded, the grid frequency and hence actual speed of generator will decrease.
+If the entire grid tends to be overloaded, the grid frequency and hence the a⁰ctual speed of the generator will decrease.
 All units will see an increase in the speed error, and so increase fuel flow to their prime movers and power output.
 In this way droop speed control mode also helps to hold a stable grid frequency.
 The amount of power produced is strictly proportional to the error between the actual turbine speed and speed reference.

-It can be mathematically shown that if all machines synchronized to a system have the same droop speed control, they will share load proportionate to the machine ratings.
+It can be mathematically shown that if all machines synchronized to a system have the same droop speed control, they will share load proportionate to their machine ratings.